Common Causes of Foot Pain

 Read more about Foot Pain

-Gout is a painful condition that can be treated.
-If you are seeking treatment, contact Alex Kim, DPM from AVID Foot & Ankle Center.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact Alex Kim, DPM from AVID Foot & Ankle Center.
 Our doctor will treat your foot and ankle needs.

 Symptoms